 Patrolman Vernon Fortin

-The Washington State Patrol’s first fallen officer dedicated his young life to service.
-Highway Patrolman Vernon George Fortin, 24, was the product of a hard-working farming family born on December 16, 1898, to Napoleon S. Fortin and Effie F.E.
+Vernon Fortin was born on December 16, 1898, to Napoleon S. Fortin and Effie F.E.
 Fortin in Mount Vernon, WA.
-Raised on the family farm, Fortin and his four brothers, Clement, Joseph, Michael and Frank, grew up in the Skagit Valley and attended school in Mount Vernon.
+Fortin and his four brothers, Clement, Joseph, Michael and Frank, were raised on the family farm in Skagit Valley and attended school in Mount Vernon.

-At just 17, Fortin joined the U.S. Army on May 16, 1916, as a private in Company C, 3rd Army M.P.
-Battalion in the midst of World War I. First stationed at Camp Murray, WA, Fortin was later transferred to Camp Mills in New York.
-The United States joined allied forces in World War I on April 6, 1917, and Fortin deployed overseas to France and Germany.
-Fortin served in the regions of Chateau-Thierry, Soissons, St. Mihiel and Argonne in France during his 20 months of duty overseas.
+At just 17-years-old, Fortin joined the U.S. Army on May 16, 1916, as a private in Company C, 3rd Army M.P.
+Battalion in the midst of World War I. Fortin was first stationed at Camp Murray, in Washington, was then transferred to Camp Mills in New York.
+The United States joined allied forces in World War I on April 6, 1917, and Fortin was sent overseas to France and Germany.
+Fortin served in the regions of Chateau-Thierry, Soissons, Saint-Michel, and Argonne in France during his 20 months of duty overseas.

-Fortin’s need to serve did not end with his discharge from the military.
-On March 18, 1922, he was commissioned with the newly formed Washington State Highway Patrol and assigned to Whatcom and Skagit counties.
+On March 18, 1922, Patrolman Fortin was commissioned with the newly formed Washington State Highway Patrol (WSHP) and assigned to Whatcom and Skagit counties.

 Patrolman Vernon Fortin died on September 30, 1923, at the age of 25.
-Patrolman Fortin was injured when his motorcycle collided with another patrolman’s motorcycle while they were en route to the Lynden fair for traffic duty.
+Patrolman Fortin was injured when his motorcycle collided with another patrolman’s motorcycle while they were enroute to the Lynden fair for traffic duty.
 Patrolman Fortin died five days later from his injuries.
-At the time of his death, Patrolman Fortin had served 18 months with the Washington State Patrol.
-Patrolman Fortin was the first WSP trooper to die in the line of duty.
+At the time of his death, Patrolman Fortin had served 18 months with the WSHP.
+Patrolman Fortin was the first to die in the line of duty for the WSHP.

-Shortly after Patrolman Fortin died, Patrolman Fortin’s widow, Jen Pecheur, moved their children, Marcelle and Paul, back to France for five years.
-When they moved back to the Mt.
-Vernon area, she taught French, and the children learned how to speak English again.
+Shortly after Patrolman Fortin died, his widow, Jen Pecheur, and their children moved to France.
+Five years later, they moved back to the Mount Vernon area, where she taught French, and their children learned to speak English again.
 Jen met Edward Crandall a few years later and they married.

-Marcelle Gorman celebrated her 100th birthday on September 3rd.
-She was three years old and her brother, Paul, was only two years old at the time of their father’s death.
-Marcelle lives in the New Jersey area, near her two remaining children, Catherine and Daniel.
+Patrolman Fortin’s daughter, Marcelle Gorman passed away in 2022 at 101 years old.
+Marcelle was just three-years-old, and her brother, Paul, was only two-years-old at the time of their father’s death.
+Marcelle’s two surviving children, Catherine and Daniel, live in the New Jersey area.
 Marcelle’s brother, Paul, passed away in 2003.

 December 1922 – The first known photo of the Washington Highway Patrol.
 The agency would not have uniforms until 1924.The photo includes Fortin (back row – third from right) as well as Orin Leidy (far right) the agency’s second supervisor, and L.D.
 McArdle (front row -far right) who directed thestate’s Department of Efficiency.
 DOE oversaw operations until 1933 when after depression-era protests in Olympia, the agency was granted full law enforcement powers, came under the direct supervision of the Governor, and changed its name to the Washington State Patrol.